decentralized-identity/claims-credentials/work_items/WACI_presentation_exchange.md

 - **What's the expected timeline?**

-We will release v0.1 for developer use by .
+We will release v0.1 for developer use by June 1 2021

 - **Who's the audience of your deliverables?**